 EVACUATION OF THE PHYSICALLY CHALLENGED

-In the event that physically challenged individuals are involved in an evacuation effort, the Campus Safety Officers at the scene will make every attempt to lead them to safety.
+In the event that physically challenged individuals are involved in an evacuation effort, the University of Dallas Police Department officers at the scene will make every attempt to lead them to safety.
 As a precaution, wheel chair users are housed on the ground level floor.
 Hearing impaired students have TTY phone capability in their rooms and strobe lights are connected to the fire alarm system.
 The Disability coordinator should be consulted in developing a plan for these evacuations.
 Have this individual evaluate residence halls to determine if they qualify as requiring areas of rescue assistance.

 SHORT TERM EVACUATIONS